Archive

 St. Maarten – A joint committee of the management team of the Police Force of St. Maarten and the police union will travel to the Netherlands at the end of August to select 20 Dutch officers for a three year posting in St. Maarten.
 The campaign to

-THE NETHERLANDS/St. Maarten – Her Majesty Queen Beatrix’s tour of the former Netherlands Antilles and Aruba will run from October 28 to November 6 according to a statement from the Royal Press Office.
+Governor expects warm welcome THE NETHERLANDS/St. Maarten – Her Majesty Queen Beatrix’s tour of the former Netherlands Antilles and Aruba will run from October 28 to November 6 according to a statement from the Royal Press Office.
 Crown Prince

 MARIGOT - Policymakers, executives and other practitioners in the tourism industry will explore ways to beat the global recession, when they meet in St. Martin in September for the first ever Caribbean Tourism Organization (CTO) state of the industry